intel/neural-compressor/engine/docs/Deploy and Integration.md

       attr:
         dst_shape: -1
     ....
-    output_data:                       # defind the output tensor
+    output_data:                       # define the output tensor
       type: Output
       input:
         logits:0: {}

 ```
 All input tensors are in an operator typed Input.
 But slightly difference is some tensors have location while others not.
 A tensor with location means that is a frozen tensor or weight, it's read from the bin file.
 A tensor without location means it's activation, that should feed to the model during inference.

 ### Run the inference by Engine

 Parse the yaml and weight bin to Engine Graph

 ```
 from engine.compile.graph import Graph